-- (b) in general, funds cannot be used for other than the specific purpose(s) for which they were approved - (c) surplus or underspent funds must be returned to DVA in line with the conditions set out in the grant agreement and the established acquittal process - (d) funds are generally allocated to successful applicants at the beginning of the financial year, enabling a planned approach for the allocation of grants - (e) where requests for funds exceed the available funds, applicants may receive partial or nil funding.
+- (a) Grants are not guaranteed in any year.
+An ESO should not consider that the funding received is ongoing.
+All applicants must reapply for funding in each Grants-in-Aid funding round. - (b) In general, funds cannot be used for anything other than the specific purpose(s) for which they were approved. - (c) Surplus or underspent funds must be returned to DVA in line with the conditions set out in the grant agreement and the established acquittal process. - (d) Funds are generally allocated to successful applicants at the beginning of the financial year, enabling a planned approach for the allocation of grants. - (e) Where requests for funds exceed the available funds, applicants may receive partial or nil funding.